Standardization

 Introduction

-The Standardization WG is the longest running working group of Commission 1.
-Its purpose is to organize and evaluate round robin exercises related to analysis procedures, recent discussions and definitions/classifications established or to be established by the ICCP.
+- Organize and evaluate round robin exercises related to analysis procedures, recent discussions and definitions/classifications established or to be established by the ICCP.

 The working group has been holding round robins on lignite, sub-bituminous and bituminous coals with varying emphasis.
 Reflectance analysis, maceral group, maceral sub-group and maceral analyses or a round robin on a set of glass standards were topics of the ring analyses.
 The results from the round robins inter alia established experimental data for the reproducibility, contributed to the idea of the ICCP Accreditation Program and caused the ICCP to have its own reflectance standards against which other standards can be calibrated.